 Are you experiencing hip dysplasia as a result of a sudden or chronic injury?

 Hip surgeon Dr. Vigdorchik is here to help you with your hip dysplasia.
-With a non-operative priority, state-of-the-art surgical techniques and a track record of positive outcomes both performing and teaching other hip surgeons at the prestigious NYU Langone Medical Center, you can trust Dr. Jonathan Vigdorchik to provide you with an accurate diagnoses and positive outcome for your hip dysplasia.
+With a non-operative priority, state-of-the-art surgical techniques and a track record of positive outcomes both performing and teaching other hip surgeons at the prestigious Hospital for Special Surgery, you can trust Dr. Jonathan Vigdorchik to provide you with an accurate diagnosis and positive outcome for your hip dysplasia.

 Schedule an appointment immediately – (646) 350-4499